Asabeneh/30-Days-Of-Python/readme.md

 #### Set

-A set is a collection data types similar to list and tuple.
+A set is a collection of data types similar to list and tuple.
 Unlike list and tuple, set is not an ordered collection of items.
-Like in mathematics, set in python store only unique items.
+Like in mathematics, set in python stores only unique items.

-In later sections, we will go in detail in each and every python data types.
+In later sections, we will go in detail about each and every python data type.

 **Example:**